wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/waves-smart-contracts-overview.md

 If we plan to apply constraints on all operations for a specific asset, we cannot use a smart account.
 In our paradigm, we have smart assets for this purpose: the script will be attached to the asset and will work in a similar way.
 Transactions for such assets are valid only if the script returns True.
 For example, a script can verify proofs from a transaction, check if a notary/escrow approves the transaction, and that operations with the asset are not locked for a specified time.
 The script for the token is invoked upon the following operations with an asset:

+* Transfer transaction
-* Transfer Transaction
+* Mass Transfer transaction
-* MassTransfer Transaction
-* Reissue Transaction
+* Reissue transaction
-* Burn Transaction
+* Burn transaction
-* ExchangeTransaction
-* SetAssetScriptTransaction
+* Exchange transaction

-> :bulb: Here you can find [White Paper](https://wavesplatform.com/files/docs/white_paper_waves_smart_contracts.pdf?cache=b) which describes Waves Smart Contracts approach: basic use-cases, implementation details and Ride language description.
+* Set Asset Script transaction
+* Update Asset Info transaction

 ## dApps

 Read [What is a dApp](/en/building-apps/smart-contracts/what-is-a-dapp.md) article for quick acquaitance with dApps features.

 Proceed to [How-to guides](/en/building-apps/waves-api-and-sdk/examples/) to learn dApps in more detail.

+## Additional Information

+> :bulb: Here you can find [White Paper](https://wavesplatform.com/files/docs/white_paper_waves_smart_contracts.pdf?cache=b) which describes Waves Smart Contracts approach: basic use-cases, implementation details and Ride language description.